Saul Bonnell: Early life

-Bonnell was born December 29, 1871, near Petites, Newfoundland and Labrador, the son of sailing master Saul Bonnell and his wife Mary Scott.
+Bonnell was born December 29, 1871, near Petites, Newfoundland Colony the son of sailing master Saul Bonnell and his wife Mary Scott.
 His family moved to Halifax, Nova Scotia when the younger Bonnell was two years old, and this was where he was raised and received his primary and secondary education.
 He eventually attended Mount Allison University in Sackville, New Brunswick and graduated from this institution in 1892.
 He then entered Montreal's McGill University to earn a medical degree, which he received in 1896.
 Returning to Halifax, he spent almost a year working as a surgeon at the city's Royal Victoria Hospital before establishing a private practice in Bridgewater, Nova Scotia.
 He sold this practice in 1898 and joined the Canadian Pacific Railway Company, which sent him to Coal Creek, British Columbia to work as a surgeon at the local hospital.

 While working for the affiliated Crow's Nest Pass Coal Company, Bonnell helped establish the first hospital in Fernie, British Columbia, a city that had been founded in 1898.
 He acted a supervisor for this hospital, as well as ones in nearby Michel and Elko, British Columbia, and was also contracted to the Great Northern Railway Company of Canada.
 He also served the provincial government as a health officer.
 He was working in the area on May 22, 1902, the day of one of the worst mining disasters in Canadian history, where 143 miners were asphyxiated after a cave-in near Coal Creek and Fernie.